1.2. What can’t be done with CMake¶

 is not always bijective.
 Often this can be worked around by generating different

 native tool files from the same CMake code.
-For example it’s possible using
+For example, it’s possible using

-autotools create two versions of library
+autotools to create two versions of a library

-(shared + static) by one run.
+(shared + static) in a single run.

-However this may affect performance, or be outright impossible for other platforms
+However, this may affect performance, or be outright impossible for other platforms

-project from one
+project from a single